MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 1. Connect to your VM using the bastion host as you did before in the quickstart.
 1. Open a browser in your VM and paste the URL in the URL field.

-You should see the video playing since the VM is part of the VNet.
+You should see the video playing since the VM is part of the VNet and is using the private endpoint so it isn't blocked by the IP allow list.

 ## ARM template